Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Find out the total amount of debt you owe.
 Some charges may not show up on your latest statement.
 Call each credit card company to get an accurate total of your outstanding balance, including interest, fees and pending transactions.

 - Compare balance transfer credit cards.
 Look at a range of balance transfer offers based on factors, such as the length of the 0% interest period, the rate of interest that’ll apply after that period, balance transfer fees and annual fees.
 Consider credit cards with high credit limits if you have a lot of debt to transfer.
 Your limit is subject to approval.

 - Check that your card debts are eligible.
 You can usually transfer debts from financial institutions that aren’t affiliated with your card issuer.
 When transferring debts, check that they are eligible based on the card issuer.

 - Start the application.
-You can apply for a balance transfer credit card online in around 10–15 minutes.
+Apply for a balance transfer credit card online in around 10 to 15 minutes.
 Check that you meet the eligibility requirements, then make sure you have all the required details needed to apply.